Management and Information Systems: Change and Development MSc (Distance Learning)

 - new knowledge and skills to help in the effective management and change of organisations.

-Equity & Merit Scholarships (Open for applications September 2013)are available for Nationals of Bangladesh, Rwanda and Uganda, to study on the distance learning programme, further details are available at the following link
+Equity & Merit Scholarships (Open for applications August/September 2015) are available for Nationals of Bangladesh, Rwanda and Uganda, to study on the distance learning programme.

 - MSc (part-time distance learning)

 UK/EU students: £550 per 15 credits £2,350 dissertation

 International students: £1,125 per 15 credits £5,000 dissertation

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.